leventdem/localForageBenchmark/README.md

 ### Two instances

-The second solution is to have two instance (DB) with a single object each one.
+The second solution is to have two instances (DB).

 First instance with data content :
 ```language-json
    key1 : { username : 'bob' }